 How often should I do HIIT Cardio Workouts?

-Your body needs time to heal itself after this kind of training, so it is not recommended that you use it more than 4 times (maximum) a week.
+Your body needs time to heal itself after this kind of training, so it is not recommended that you use it more than 3 times a week.

 Other benefits of HIIT

 -Produces faster gains in endurance levels than steady state cardio

 -Effective way to recruit/build type 2 Fast Twitch muscle

 -Can be done anywhere; usually don’t require equipment

 Fitness Blender has many, many free full length HIIT workout videos, check them out!